k78ma/quartz/content/CS/Convolution Algorithm.md

 }
 ```

 Convolution multiplies every possible pair of elements from $A$ and $B$, and hence it seems like we should require quadratic time to get these $n + m − 1$ numbers.
-Like sorting, there exists a clever divide-and-conquer algorithm that runs in $O(n \log n)$ time, assuming that $n \geq m$.
+Like sorting, there exists a clever [[Divide and Conquer Algorithms|divide and conquer algorithm]] that runs in $O(n \log n)$ time, assuming that $n \geq m$.
 And just like sorting, there are a large number of applications that take advantage of this enormous speedup for large sequences.

 ## Fast Convolution/Polynomial Multiplication
 We present convolution through a fast algorithm for multiplying polynomials.
 It is based on a series of observations: